Party line (telephony): Modern usage

 Party lines are still in use primarily in rural areas where local loops are long and individual circuits are uneconomical when spread sparsely over a large area.
 Privacy is limited and congestion often occurs.
 In isolated communities, party lines have been used for local service only, without the facilities to switch calls through a central office for connection to the public switched telephone network.

 An example of a community linked by a party line is in Big Santa Anita Canyon high in the mountains above Los Angeles, near Sierra Madre, California.
 A group camp, a pack station and 81 cabins all communicate by magneto-type crank phones.
 One ring is for the pack station, two rings is for the camp and three rings means "all cabins pick up."
 There are also eight emergency telephone stations located along the hiking trail.
 The system is a single wire using the ground as a return path.
 Maintenance of the line was assumed by the association of cabin owners in 2018.

 In modern use, the term party line has occasionally been used to market conference calling and voice bulletin board services.

 In popular culture

-Party line telephone service was demonstrated in the "Party Line" episode (Season 5, Episode 33) of the television series, Alfred Hitchcock Presents, which aired May 29, 1960, on CBS.
-Party lines were a focal plot point of the 1959 Doris Day and Rock Hudson film Pillow Talk.
+Party line telephone service is demonstrated in the episode "Party Line" of the television series, Alfred Hitchcock Presents (Season 5, Episode 33; aired May 29, 1960, on CBS).
+Party lines are a focal plot point of the 1959 Doris Day and Rock Hudson film Pillow Talk.

-Party line telephone service was also demonstrated in "I Love Lucy" (Season 2, Episode 8) titled, "Redecorating."
-Lucy, awaiting a phone call from a furniture contest checks to see if her phone is working.
+Party line telephone service is demonstrated in an episode of I Love Lucy titled "Redecorating" (Season 2, Episode 8, aired November 24, 1952).
+Lucy, awaiting a phone call from a furniture contest, checks to see if her phone is working.
 She picks up the receiver and complains about party lines.
 Two women are shown gossiping on a party line, refusing to get off the phone after Lucy claims an emergency.

-Aired November 24, 1952.
+Party line telephone service is used in the novel Our Evenings by Alan Hollinghurst.
+In chapter 8, Dave is listening in on two men discussing secret affairs, and in chapter 10 he is asking one of his mothers customers if she has a party line.

+A constantly busy party line is a running gag in the 1962 film Mr. Hobbs Takes a Vacation.

+Code ringing is referenced in Jetta Carleton's 1962 novel The Moonflower Vine, when "the telephone on the dining room wall rang two shorts and a long."